Fruit leathers take time to make but are well worth the effort.

 (This recipe makes about 2-3 sheets)

-500g Berries – you can use elderberries, blackberries or rosehips (remove the seeds from the rosehips)
+- 500g Berries – you can use elderberries, blackberries or rosehips (remember to remove all the seeds from the rosehips)

 You can make fruit leather using an oven on a very low setting 60-800c or in a dehydrator 40-500c.